How do you involve your works council in the transition to a flex office?

 According to the March 2023"Travailler autrement" survey, 84% of French employees polled want to be consulted on issues relating to work organization.

 Employee representatives can play a key role in gathering opinions on the flex office, expectations, needs and any reservations.
-Listening to employees in this way enables us to better integrate the realities of work by getting feedback from the field.
+Listening to employees in this way enables us to better integrate the realities of the workplace by getting feedback from the field.

 Deskare has prepared a comprehensive three-part flex office questionnaire to make it easier for you to take your employees' opinions into account.